loveshdongre/leetcode-enhancer/README.md

 * Click on `Load Temporary Add-on...` and select the `manifest.json` file
 * The addon will appear next to the address bar only when you are on leetcode

+### Microsoft Edge
+* follow steps in this [link](https://www.windowscentral.com/how-install-non-store-extensions-microsoft-edge)

-## :handshake: Contributing
+## :handshake: Contribution
-Want to contribute?
-After running the extension locally, you can create a pull request with your changes and then it can be reviewed for acceptance.
+Contributions are always welcomed, here is what you need to do:
+1. Work on an existing issue or create a new one [here](https://github.com/loveshdongre/leetcode-enhancer/issues)
+2. Create a pull request linked to that issue

 Know more about [pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests).